WooCommerce vs Shopify: Who Comes Out On Top? (2022)

-Shopify comes with set plans for its users, which include Basic, Shopify, and Advanced Shopify ranging from $29 to $299 per month.
+Shopify comes with set plans for its users, including Basic, Shopify, and Advanced Shopify ranging from $29 to $299 per month.
 There is also a $9 Lite plan, which allows you to sell online via any website, and a Premium Plus plan, which starts from $2,000 per month.

-Unless you use many paid apps for your Shopify online store, your monthly payments will be pretty predictable.
+Your monthly payments will be pretty predictable unless you use many paid apps for your Shopify online store.
 Still, as mentioned earlier, you will have ongoing transaction fees charged per each sale.

 In this case, WooCommerce is the less expensive option.